 The next step is to create a high-quality piece of content on that topic, that would outrank the negative review.

-The other option is to find a more favorable article that’s already ranking (but doesn’t belong to you) and try to pull it up in the SERP.
+The other option is to find a more favourable article that’s already ranking (but doesn’t belong to you) and try to pull it up in the SERP.

 To pull this off you just need to add a few high authority backlinks to the page with a positive review, and it will push down the negative one.